 A road leads up the south side of the river from which access is good.
 Take the turn-off to Glenfalloch a few kilometres on the south side of the gorge bridge.
 This road meets the river about 10km above the gorge.

 The Waimakariri River

 This river is similar in many respects to the Rakaia however it does tend to get more congested during salmon runs due to its close proximity to Christchurch.
-In fact the Waimakariri is the most heavily used recreational river in the South Island.
-The Waimakariri River has good salmon fishing during the season and also has good runs of sea run brown trout.
+In fact, the Waimakariri is the most heavily used recreational river in the South Island.
+The Waimakariri River has salmon fishing during the season and also has good runs of sea-run brown trout.
 Access to the river is excellent.

 The mouth can be accessed on the north side through the Kairaki settlement and is popular for salmon and kahawai fishermen.
-The south side of the mouth can be accessed on motorbike or by four wheel drive vehicle through the locked gate at Spencer Park.
+The south side of the mouth can be accessed on a motorbike or by a four-wheel drive vehicle through the locked gate at Spencer Park.
 Keys for this gate and beach permits are available (at a cost) from the Spencer Park Ranger.

 North Side (SH1 to Browns Rock)